microsoft/jacdac-python/README.md

 # Jacdac Python

 A Python client and server SDK for Jacdac.
+This SDK is not compatible with micropython or circuit python.

 **Jacdac** is a plug-and-play hardware/software stack for **microcontrollers** and their peripherals (sensors/actuators),